mosaicml/streaming/docs/source/dataset_configuration/shuffling.md

 <img src="../_static/images/shards_canonical_nodes.png" alt="Shards in canonical nodes" width="800"/>

 **Step 4**: Samples are shuffled within each canonical node, to maximize performance and reduce inter-node shard downloads.
 Canonical nodes are then assigned to physical training nodes.
 Now, the sample IDs are shuffled and ready for training.
-The `shuffle_algo` parameter controls how this shuffling hapens.
+The `shuffle_algo` parameter controls how this shuffling happens.

 <img src="../_static/images/intra_canonical_node_shuffling.png" alt="Intra-canonical-node shuffling" width="800"/>